xebialabs/blueprints/aws/basic-eks-cluster/README.md

-# Basic AWS Elastic Kubernetes Service(EKS) Cluster
+# Basic AWS Elastic Kubernetes Service (EKS) Cluster

 ## Introduction

 Amazon Elastic Container Service for Kubernetes (EKS) allows you to deploy, manage, and scale containerized applications in the cloud using Kubernetes.

-Use this blueprint to provision an EKS cluster using CloudFormation.
+Use this blueprint to provision a very basic EKS cluster using a CloudFormation Stack.

 ## Before you get started